 Lionfish are indiscrimate eaters.
 If it fits in their mouths, they will eat it!
-This includes many smaller species of fish and invertebrates, as well as the young of larger fish species, including snapper and grouper.
+This includes many smaller species of fish and invertebrates, as well as the young of commercially important fish species, including snapper and grouper.
 Not only can this affect the balance of the local food chain, but it may also impact fisheries.

 Lionfish reproduce year round.
 Mature females release 20,000-30,000 eggs every four days.
 Most reef fishes only spawn once a year, so lionfish may quickly outnumber native fish populations.

 Lionfish have venomous spines.
-An encounter with a lionfish may have painful consequences for a fisher or diver.
+An encounter with a lionfish may have painful consequences.

 This lionfish was spotted in the sanctuary in August 2012.
 (Photo: FGBNMS/Schmahl)